Bootstrap Seasonal Unit Root Test under Periodic Variation: Seasonal iid bootstrap augmented HEGY Test

 \subsection{Seasonal iid bootstrap algorithm}

-To accommodate the non-standard, non-pivotal asymptotic null distributions of the augmented HEGY test statistics, we propose the application of bootstrap.
-In particular, the bootstrap replications are created as follows.
-Firstly, we pre-whiten the data season by season to obtain uncorrelated noises.
-Although these noises are uncorrelated, they are not white due to seasonally heteroscadasticity.
-Hence secondly we resample season by season in order to generate bootstrapped noise, as in Burridge and Taylor (2001b).
+To accommodate the non-pivotal asymptotic null distributions of the augmented HEGY test statistics, we propose the application of bootstrap.
+Specifically, we first pre-whiten the data season by season to obtain uncorrelated noises.
+Although these noises are uncorrelated, they are not identically distributed due to seasonal heteroscedasticity.
+Hence, we second resample season by season to generate bootstrapped noise, as in \cite{burridge2004bootstrapping}.
 Finally, we post-color the bootstrapped noise.
-The detailed algorithm of this seasonal iid bootstrap augmented HEGY test is given below. \begin{Algorithm} Step 1: calculate the t-statistics $t_{1}$, $t_{2}$, and the F-statistics $F_{A}$, $A=\{1,2\},\{3,4\},\{1,3,4\},\{2,3,4\},$ and $\{1,2,3,4\},$ from the augmented HEGY test regression
+The detailed algorithm of this seasonal iid bootstrap augmented HEGY test is given below. \begin{Algorithm} Step 1: calculate $t_{1}^{A}$ and $t_{2}^{A}$, the t-statistics corresponding to $\hat{\pi}_{1}^{A}$ and $\hat{\pi}_{2}^{A}$, and the $F$-statistics $F_{\cB}^{A}$, $\cB=\{1,2\},\{3,4\},\{1,3,4\},\{2,3,4\}$, $\{1,2,3,4\},$ from the augmented non-periodic HEGY test regression

-Step 2: record OLS estimators $\hat{\pi}_{j,s}$, $\hat{\phi}_{i,s}$ and residuals $\hat{\ep}_{4t+s}$ from the season-by-season regression
+Step 2: record OLS estimators $\hat{\pi}_{j,s}^{A}$, $\hphi_{i,s}$ and residuals $\hat{\ep}_{4t+s}$ from the season-by-season regression